AdvanceParty/circadia/readme.md

 ## About

 Dahsboard and status hub to help keep track who's where doing what.
-Connects to an api on AWS Gateway (see carcadia-api repo).
+Connects to an api on AWS Gateway (see circadia-api repo).

 ---